abishekatp/notes/notes/QC/100_SS_Classical_Information.md

 ### What is the calssical system?

-Any day to day objects you see or interact with can be considered as a classical systems for example Fan, Television, Car, etc. More complex things like Planes, Computers, Rockets can also be considered as classical system.
+Any day to day objects you see or interact with can be considered as a classical systems.

+- For example fans, torch lights, elevators and etc can be considered as classical systems.
+Usually these are all simple systems with small set of possible classical states.

+- The things like cars, planes, computers and rockets can also be considered as classical system.
+These are all complex systems with wide range of classical states.
+More complex systems like these can be easily represented using multiple systems.

-### What is the clasical states of the classical system?
+### What is the clasical state?

+Any classical system will be in one of the possible classicle states at any moment of time.

--  Consideer a Fan as a classical system which is in one of the following states at any moment of time: $\Sigma$ = {HIGH, MEDIUM, LOW and OFF}.
+-  Consideer a fan as a classical system which is in one of the following states at any moment of time: {HIGH, MEDIUM, LOW and OFF}.

-- The torch light is a classical system which can be in one of the following states: $\Sigma$ = {OFF, ON}.
+- The torch light is a classical system which can be in one of the following states: {OFF, ON}.

-- Our digital systems(like computers, smart watches and many more) are very similar to this torch light analogy.
-In a digital computer the information is stored and processed in the form of Bits which can be either in a state 0 or a state 1.
-We use the symbol $\Sigma$ to represent the set of possible states.
+- A bit is a classical system which can be eithe in state 0 or state 1.
+The complex modern digital systems like computers are made up of millions of these bits.
+We will see more about this later when we ask the question of how we can combine multiple simple systems together to form a complex system.

 ### what is classical state set?

-- The classical state set is the set of possible states of the classical system.
-The classical state can be represented by a non-empty finite set.
+- The set of all possible states of the classical system is called classical state set.
+This set should be a non-empty finite set.
 Some systems can have infinitely many classical states but we will focus on system with finite number of classical states now.
+We use the symbol $\Sigma$ to represent the set of possible states.
+The classical state set of torch light is as follows.

+$$\Sigma = \{OFF, ON \}$$

 > Note that the term classical is used here to specifically differentiate the information that can be represented by a quantum systems.

+### What is a single system?
+ In general there is no strict line between single system and multiple systems.
+We can consider a car as a single system which can be in one of the some possible states {ON, OFF, MOVING FRONT, MOVING BACK, etc...}.
+At the same time we can consider a car as a multiple systems that is combination of many small single systems such that breaking system, clutch system, accelerator system and etc...

+ - So the system is single or multiple can be defined as per our needs.

+ - Usually we consider a simple system like a Bit as a single systems and complex systems such as the complex information stored and processed in our computers as a combination of these single systems which is called multiple systems.

+ - Remember that at any moment of time we can think of some multiple systems as a single system and use the same ideas we discuss in a single system also in a multiple systems case.
+We will dicuss about this further in multiple systems case.

 ## Bit

 ### What is a bit?

-The term bit is a short form of Binary Digit.
+The term bit is a short term for Binary Digit.
 A single bit can represent some information using two classical states $\Sigma = \{ 0 , 1 \}$.

 ### Where we use bit?

-The term bit is used to represent a fundamental way we define and process the information in computers and many other digital systems.
-All the numbers, charactors and everything you see or process in the computer is represented by bits under the wood.
+The bit is used to represent and process the information in digital computers and many other digital systems.
+All the numbers, charactors that are stored and processed by computers are represented by bits under the wood.

 ### Why do we use binary system(or bit)?